Dynamic Resource Allocation with Karma: An Experimental Study: Discussion

 \section{Discussion}

-In sum, in this paper we find that the aggregate efficiency gains of a karma scheme compared with random allocation are pronounced and statistically significant in all treatments.
+In sum, we interpret the main results of our study to be that the aggregate efficiency gains of a karma scheme compared with random allocation are pronounced and statistically significant in all treatments.
 This constitutes the first set of behavioral evidence that a formal karma mechanism indeed can work to the benefit of the population.
-Moreover, in all treatments, (almost) all participants manage to benefit from the karma scheme in comparison to random allocation, with the exception of the lowest decile of non-adopters who did not actively participate in the bidding.
-Thus, our experiments provide the first set of formal evidence for the potential social benefits of using a karma scheme with human participants, as it improves efficiency to the benefit of almost everybody.
+Moreover, in all treatments, (almost) all participants manage to benefit from the karma scheme in comparison to random allocation, with the exception of the lowest decile, which largely consists of dropouts from the experiment who did not actively participate in the bidding.